fmor5954/MobilePay-PoS-v10/docs/overview_of_changes.md

   * It is only possible to do Reservation-Capture flows
   * API method naming has changed
 * There is a new ID structure (see [ID hierarchy](overview_of_changes#id_hierarchy))
-* Documentation is live through a developer website (using OpenAPI standards) and GitHub
+* Documentation is live through a developer website (using OpenAPI standards, see [API section](https://sandbox-developer.mobilepay.dk/product)) and GitHub
 * Certification can be done through a self-certification tool (see [Self Certification](self_certification))
 * Possibility to do age verification and card restrictions for purchases